bharathwajbunny/Drowsiness-detection/README.md

-# Model Download Info

-This repository provides information about a downloadable model.
+# Dataset Access Instructions

+This repository is intended to provide access to a private dataset.
+The dataset is **not available for public download** directly from this repository.

-## 📥 How to Download
+## 📥 How to Request the Dataset

-To get access to the model, please contact me via email.
-The model is **not hosted publicly** for direct download to maintain control and version tracking.
+To obtain a copy of the dataset, please email the maintainer with a request.

-### 📧 Request Access
+### 📧 Contact Email

-To download the model, send an email to:
+Send your request to:

 **hello37143@gmail.com**

-Please include:
+Include the following details in your message:
-- Your name
+- Your full name
-- Reason for request
+- Purpose of using the dataset
-- Any additional relevant details
+- Any relevant affiliation (e.g., school, research, project)

-You will receive the model file and instructions upon approval.

-## 🔐 Note
+Once reviewed, you will be sent a download link or further instructions.

+## 🔒 Access Notice

-This model is shared for educational or approved use only.
-Do not redistribute without permission.
+- This dataset is for **approved use only**.
+- Redistribution without permission is strictly prohibited.

+Thank you for your interest!